UBC-MDS/DSCI_522_group_10_2022/README.md

 ## Report

-The final report of the project can be found [here](https://github.com/UBC-MDS/boardgame_rating_predictor/tree/main/doc)
+The final report of the project can be found [here](https://github.com/UBC-MDS/boardgame_rating_predictor/tree/main/doc).

 ## Usage

-Disclaimer: replicating this analysis takes some time (about 30 minutes) to run.
+Note: replicating this analysis takes some time (about 30 minutes) to run.

+### Using Docker

+To replicate the analysis, install Docker, clone this repository, then run the following commands in a Unix shell (terminal) from the root directory of this project:

+1. Pull the docker image from DockerHub:

+        docker pull axb2860/boardgame_rating_predictor

+2. Run the docker image:

+    a.
+If you are using a Windows operating system:

+        docker run --rm -v  "/$(pwd)://home" axb2860/boardgame_rating_predictor make -C //home all

+    b.
+If you are using a Mac M1 or M2 operating system:

+        docker run  --rm --platform linux/amd64 -v  “$PWD”:/home axb2860/boardgame_rating_predictor make -C /home all

+3. To delete the files and figures created from the analysis and return the repository to a clean state, run the following:

+    a.
+If you are using a Windows operating system:

+        docker run --rm -v  "/$(pwd)://home" axb2860/boardgame_rating_predictor make -C //home clean

+    b.
+If you are using a Mac M1 or M2 operating system:

+        docker run  --rm --platform linux/amd64 -v  “$PWD”:/home axb2860/boardgame_rating_predictor make -C /home clean

+### Without Using Docker

-To replicate this analysis, you can follow these instructions and run the corresponding make commands.
-These instructions will need to be ran in a Unix shell.
+To replicate this analysis without docker, follow these instructions and run the corresponding commands in a Unix shell (terminal).
   1. Download the dependency file from the .yaml [file](https://github.com/UBC-MDS/boardgame_rating_predictor/blob/main/envboard.yaml)

   2. Create and activate the environment

     conda env create -f envboard.yaml

     conda activate envboard

   3. Clone the repository from: